Michael J. Petro – Medicare Fraud Defense Attorney in Chicago, IL

 Conspiring to illegally dispense oxycodone has a maximum penalty of 20 years imprisonment and a fine of up to $1 million, investigators noted.

-Criminal Defense for Health Care Fraud and Abuse
+Criminal Defense for Health Care Fraud and Abuse in Chicago, IL

 Are you being investigated for Healthcare Fraud?
 Have you been charged with Medicare abuse or another form of health care fraud?
-If so, understand that the criminal penalties for conviction can be severe, and your professional reputation and licensure can suffer long-lasting damage.
+If so, understand that the criminal penalties for a conviction can be severe, and your professional reputation and licensure can suffer long-lasting damage.
 By working with an experienced Medicare fraud attorney, you take an important step toward safeguarding your rights.
 For a consultation, contact Attorney Michael J. Petro.